ShreyaChopra13/Notes-app/README.md

 # Remarques

-Remarques is a Flutter based app that provides a note-taking service.
+Remarques is a Flutter-Firebase based app that provides a note-taking service.
 The app provides data protection as you store your notes only in your account.
 Need to remember to pick up some groceries?
 Need to finish a to-do?
 Need to write down the due dates of your assignments?
 Jot them all down in your notes and make sure you never miss a thing.

 ### Description